occino/enertion/README.md

 ## Enclosure
 ![Enclosure1](https://raw.githubusercontent.com/occino/enertion/master/enclosure/enclosure.png)

 The enclosure is a modular 3D printed frame with a pvc plate underneath.
 Due to the dimension limits of 3D printing I decided to design a modular system which can be printed in multiple parts.
-To ensure water resistence I used a tongue and groove technique.
+To ensure water resistence I used a tongue and groove technique which makes the enclosure flexible as well.
 I also used sponge rubber between deck and enclosure and pvc plate and enclosure.

 ![Enclosure2](https://raw.githubusercontent.com/occino/enertion/master/enclosure/IMG_20190126_122641.jpg)